spiffe/spiffe.io/content/docs/latest/spire-helm-charts-hardened-about/namespaces.md

 A third namespace is needed to house the Kubernetes Custom Resource Definitions as provided by the [spire-crds](https://artifacthub.io/packages/helm/spiffe/spire-crds) chart, as well as any Release information helm needs to store to manage the installation.
 This management namespace is specified directly to helm when installing/upgrading the release.
+We used `spire-mgmt` as the namespace in the installation section.

 ## Two Namespace Configuration

-It's not possible to have the SPIRE helm chart create and manage the labels of the namespace in which it is directly installed into.
-On some clusters, it's necessary for the spire-server and/or spire-system namespaces to be created outside the chart though.
+In some cases, it's necessary to create the `spire-server` and/or `spire-system` namespaces outside the chart.
+For example if a different team is responsible for creating one of the namespaces.
+This section will cover deployments where some or all of the namespaces can't be managed by the SPIRE helm chart.

 ### Manual spire-server, Automatic spire-system